syncfusion-content/uwp-docs/uwp/SfKanban/Events.md

 This event is triggered when a column generated.

 * [`Columns`](https://help.syncfusion.com/cr/cref_files/uwp/sfkanban/frlrfSyncfusionUIXamlKanbanKanbanColumnsGeneratedEventArgsClassColumnsTopic.html)  -  used to get the generated columns.
-* [`IsCancel`](https://help.syncfusion.com/cr/cref_files/uwp/sfkanban/frlrfSyncfusionUIXamlKanbanKanbanColumnGeneratedEventArgsClassIsCancelTopic.html)   -  used to cancel the generated column added to th SfKanban.
+* [`IsCancel`](https://help.syncfusion.com/cr/cref_files/uwp/sfkanban/frlrfSyncfusionUIXamlKanbanKanbanColumnGeneratedEventArgsClassIsCancelTopic.html)   -  used to cancel the generated column added to the SfKanban.
 * [`CurrentColumn`](https://help.syncfusion.com/cr/cref_files/uwp/sfkanban/frlrfSyncfusionUIXamlKanbanKanbanColumnGeneratedEventArgsClassCurrentColumnTopic.html)   -   used to get the current generated column.